-By Helen R. Marketti
+Bv Helen Marketti

-An Interview with artist, Terry Wolfinger.
+An Interview with artist, Terry Wolfinger

-Terry Wolfinger has been drawing, sketching, painting and creating unique pieces of art work that have caught the attention of prominent figures in the entertainment industry.
+Terry Wolfinger has been drawing, sketching, painting, and creating unique pieces of artwork since he was a young boy.
+Now his art has caught the attention of prominent figures in the entertainment industry.
 His talent and experience cover a variety of genres that enable him to explore different avenues for engaging audiences.

 "I have been drawing ever since I can remember," said Terry.
-"My parents saved a drawing that I

-Axl Rose (Guns N' Roses) made when I was two years old.
+"My parents saved a drawing that I made when I was two years old.
 I drew a little man that was made from a bunch of circles.
 He had arms, legs and a face.
 My mom was very creative.
 She was always working on craft projects and made beautiful stained-glass windows.
 My dad enjoyed drawing different models of cars.
-I was always fascinated by their art work."
+I was always fascinated by their artwork."

+Terry shared his interests in what caught his attention at an early age.
 "I was a big fan of the Godzilla movies.
 I started drawing monsters when I was eight years old," remembers Terry.
 "I was also a fan of Mad Magazine.
-I gravitated towards the art work of Mort Drucker and Angelo Torres because they made it look so easy.
+I gravitated towards the artwork of Mort Drucker and Angelo Torres because they made it look so easy.
 They both had different styles and were very dynamic.
 I tried to emulate that in my own work.
 As a kid, I loved drawing cars, monsters and superheroes."

+Working with those who have an impact on our lives and encourage self-motivation has always been something that Terry appreciated.
 "I have worked with great teachers who inspired me and artists who took me under their wing," he said.
-"Although I never actually worked for Disney, I was involved in a few Disney-related projects such as doing special animation on movie trailers for Beauty & The Beast, Aladdin and Pinocchio."
-Terry had the opportunity to work for Stan Winston who was a special effects makeup artist
+"Although I never actually worked for Disney, I was involved in a few Disney-related projects through Lumeni Productions, such as doing special animation on movie trailers for Beauty & The Beast, Aladdin, and Pinocchio."

-Val Kilmer as Doc Holliday for film and television.
-"He hired me on the spot after I showed him a portfolio of my work.
+Stan Winston, who was a special effects makeup artist for film and television, gave Terry a great opportunity, "He hired me right on the spot after I showed him a portfolio of my work.
 I felt extremely fortunate.
 Through this experience, I was able to work on some exciting projects such as Jurassic Park II."

 Eventually, Terry started creating incredible artwork through celebrity photographs.
-"One day, I decided to join a Facebook group that focused on artist caricature work.
+"I joined a Facebook group that focused on artist caricature work.
 Every two weeks they would post a picture of a celebrity such as Al Pacino or Jim Carrey and the artists would create their own interpretative sketch of the photo and members would vote.
-Eventually people would start messaging me and ask if they could buy a print of my work.
+Eventually, people would start messaging me and ask if they could buy a print of my work.
 So, I put up a website and it started gaining momentum."